Watch Our FREE Training

 Now that the contract has been drafted, it is time to obtain signatures from both parties.
 As long as the contract is appealing to the seller, there is no reason why he/she shouldn't sign it and move toward closing.

 Once the contract has been signed by the parties involved, it becomes effective according to the doctrine of equitable conversion.
-The seller retains the legal title of the property while the buyer acquires an equitable interest and gains control of the said property.
+The seller retains the legal title of the property while the buyer acquires an equitable interest and gains control of the property.

-Once you have approval and signatures by all parties, you have what's called an executed contract.
+Once you have approval and signatures from all parties, you have what's called an executed contract.
 From here, it's simply a matter of both sides fulfilling the obligations spelled out in the contractual agreement.
 Remember that contracts are legally binding, so pay close attention to what is included in the fine print.

 4. Find A Buyer